saeyslab/spotless-benchmark/README.md

 - SGE cluster: NextFlow 20.10.3 on CentOS 7, with Singularity 3.8.1
 - Slurm cluster: NextFlow 21.03.0 on CentOS 7, with Singularity 3.8.5 (and NVIDIA Volta V100 GPUs)

+## Citation
+If you used our pipeline in your publication, please cite:

+Sang-Aram, C., Browaeys, R., Seurinck, R., & Saeys, Y. (2024).
+Spotless, a reproducible pipeline for benchmarking cell type deconvolution in spatial transcriptomics.
+Elife, 12, RP88431. https://doi.org/10.7554/eLife.88431.3